davidaparicio/devsecops-workshop-devoxxfr23/petstore/README.md

 ./api
 ```

-When running the last command you should see the following :
+When running the last command you should see the following:

 ```
    ____    __